elleem/HornedBeasts/README.md

 Estimate of time needed to complete: 120 minutes

-Start time: 9:20pm to 10:00pm
+Start time: 9:20pm to 10:00pm and 7:00pm to 8:00pm

-Finish time:
+Finish time: 9:20pm to 10:00pm and 7:00pm to 8:00pm

-Actual time needed to complete:
+Actual time needed to complete: 100 minutes, I had a big bug that I finally found in my map function, that I didn't understand because I had linked my list and I caught on today's lab because things weren't rendering.